 As with Nespresso, you’ll only find ground coffee in Lavazza A Modo Mio capsules.
 Invented by the guy behind Nespresso original, these machines & pods work in a similar way.

-Also as with Nespresso original, you can get compatible pods for this system, so although real Lavazza pods will only contain ground coffee beans, it’s worth literally double-checking, although I’ve never heard of Lavazza compatible pods containing anything nevertheless ground coffee.
+Also as with Nespresso original, you can get compatible pods for this system, so though real Lavazza pods will only contain ground coffee beans, it’s worth just double-checking, though I’ve never heard of Lavazza compatible pods containing anything however ground coffee.

 Senseo

 I’m not 100% sure what’s happening with Senseo machines in the UK these days.
-It looks like they’re still being produced by Philips, but it seems many UK resellers have stopped supplying them.
+It looks like they’re still being produced by Philips, however it seems a lot of UK resellers have stopped supplying them.

-I did a search for a retailer on the Philips website, which seemed to indicate that many Argos stores stocked them, but I couldn’t find any Senseo machine on the Argos website.
+I did a search for a retailer on the Philips website, which seemed to indicate that a lot of Argos stores stocked them, but I couldn’t find any Senseo machine on the Argos website.

-So I won’t speak about Senseo machines in this post, nevertheless I’ll mention the pods or pads (as they’re sometimes discussed as) for anyone who has among these machines who is searching for info on Senseo pods.
+So I won’t speak about Senseo machines in this article, however I’ll mention the pods or pads (as they’re sometimes called) for anyone who has among these machines who is searching for info on Senseo pods.

-The fundamental Senseo coffee pods contain ground coffee beans, nevertheless, there are also cappuccino pods, latte pods, Café Au Lait pods and so on, both branded pods (Jacobs Douwe Egberts) and compatibles.
+The basic Senseo coffee pods contain ground coffee beans, but, there are likewise cappuccino pods, latte pods, Café Au Lait pods and so on, both branded pods (Jacobs Douwe Egberts) and compatibles.

-So as with the other capsule machines, if I was utilizing Senseo pods, I’d just work with the coffee pods/pads, and use proper milk or milk alternative via a milk frother of some sort.
-Re flavourings, if I wanted that, vanilla, caramel and so on, I’d buy the syrups, at least that way I’d know exactly what I was putting in my coffee & how much of it.
+So as with the other capsule machines, if I was using Senseo pods, I’d literally utilize the coffee pods/pads, and use proper milk or milk alternative via a milk frother of some sort.
+Re flavourings, if I wanted that, vanilla, caramel and so on, I’d buy the syrups, at least that way I’d discover exactly what I was putting in my coffee & how much of it.

-OK so now I’ll give a little bit of info about each machine choice, and then share what I believe to be a few of the perfect options for each machine.
+OK so now I’ll give a little bit of info about each machine preference, and then share what I believe to be a few of the best options for each machine.

 Nespresso Original

-Nespresso was the first-ever coffee pod machine, so I think it’s fair first off Nespresso machines.
-I’m talking about the original Nespresso machines here, not their newer “Vertuo” machines which I’ll talk about a little later.
+Nespresso was the first-ever coffee pod machine, so I think it’s fair first of all Nespresso machines.
+I’m talking about the original Nespresso machines here, not their newer “Vertuo” machines which I’ll talk about a little later on..

 Original Nespresso machines are still the premium when it comes to pod coffee machines, with a range of machines from under £100 to over £600 depending on how much you want the machine to do and how good you want it to look on your work surface.

-An important tip that a lot of people don’t know about with original Nespresso machines is that no issue how much money you spend, whether it be the cheapest machine or the many expensive, they all deliver exactly the same quality of espresso coffee with the same pump at the same extent of pressure.
+An important tip that a lot of people don’t know about with original Nespresso machines is that no question how much money you spend, whether it be the cheapest machine or the a lot of expensive, they all deliver exactly the same quality of espresso with the same pump at the same extent of pressure.

-This is true of the majority of coffee pod machines to be fair, they’ll usually have a central brewing unit which is the same in all of the machines, so you’re usually paying for additional features and not for better coffee.
+This is true of a lot of coffee pod machines to be fair, they’ll usually have a central brewing unit which is the same in all of the machines, so you’re usually paying for additional features and not for better coffee.

-This is in reality true of a lot of bean-to-cup coffee machines, too.
+This is in truth true of many bean-to-cup coffee machines, too.

 For example, with the Gaggia bean to cup coffee machines, nearly all of them have the same brew unit, so if you buy for example the Gaggia Brera, or the Gaggia Cadorna Prestige, which is over double the cost, they’ll both have the same Gaggia brewing unit.

-The same is true with a lot of DeLonghi machines, too.
+The same is true with many DeLonghi machines, too.
 For more, see:

-The good news is this indicates if you’re focused on the quality of the coffee itself rather than bells, whistles and aesthetics, then going for the cheapest end of any range will usually not impact on the coffee quality.
+The good news is this suggests if you’re focused on the quality of the coffee itself quite than bells, whistles and aesthetics, then going for the cheapest end of any range will usually not impact on the coffee quality.

-They did so initially by being innovators, being the first to market with coffee pod machines & coffee pods, although they could have been the first a number of years earlier if the management team in Switzerland had taken Eric Favre’s invention more seriously, however that’s another story.
+They did so initially by being innovators, being the first to market with coffee pod machines & coffee pods, although they could have been the first several years earlier if the management team in Switzerland had taken Eric Favre’s innovation more seriously, but that’s another story.

 They also did so by having the resources to allow them to fight off would-be competitors by registering patent after patent, and not being afraid to launch into legal battles with anyone who dared to step anywhere close to infringing them.

-You can argue the ethics of huge companies building monopolies, but I don’t think you can deny the incredible job Nespresso did here, leading to annual revenues of multiple billions by having legions of Nespresso machine owners who could only purchase Nespresso’s own coffee pods.
+You can argue the ethics of huge companies building monopolies, but I don’t think you can deny the an awesome job Nespresso did here, leading to annual revenues of multiple billions by having legions of Nespresso machine owners who could only purchase Nespresso’s own coffee pods.

-Anyway, this all began to alter partly due to the truth that patents began expiring (I think, even though it’s all very confusing if you’re not a patent lawyer which I’m indeed not!) however also due to some legal battles which began to go against Nespresso.
+Anyway, this all began to change partly because patents began expiring (I think, although it’s all extremely confusing if you’re not a patent lawyer which I’m indeed not!) nevertheless also due to some legal battles which began to go against Nespresso.

 In short, Nespresso thought Dualit were infringing their patents by selling compatible pods, Dualit disagreed.

-I don’t think this is the way Nespresso themselves see it, although – given that they launched a newer type of Nespresso machine which they once again have dominance over when it comes to supply of the pods, however more on that later on..
+I don’t think this is the way Nespresso themselves see it, even though – given that they launched a newer sort of Nespresso machine which they once again have dominance over when it comes to supply of the pods, however more on that later on..

-If you’re set on Nespresso Original, these are what I believe to be one of the perfect options to consider.
+If you’re set on Nespresso Original, these are what I believe to be one of the best options to consider.

 Check Price - Amazon UK